 If you find you are incapable of using the Voter Search Tool (it conforms to ADA accessibility as well, so try it before you call, it really is useful and simple to use) we would be happy to look you up if you call our office at the number in our contact information at the bottom of each page on this site.

 Currently in North Carolina, polls are open statewide from 6:30am to 7:30pm on Election Day.
 This does not change election to election and is strictly followed unless, for whatever reason, a polling place is delayed in opening or is prevented from operating during the day for a period of time.
-In the latter case, the State Board of Elections can authorize certain polling places in that county to remain open for a commensurate amount of time on Election Night.
+In the latter case, the State Board of Elections can authorize certain polling places in that county to remain open for a (typically as close as possible to) commensurate amount of time on Election Night.

 Also note that if you are in line when poll closing time arrives, you will always be afforded an opportunity to vote.

 Municipalities have the widest variation in how they conduct their elections across the United States.
-This is because they often have far less total population than larger self-governing areas and therefore can afford more experimentation and flexibility with how votes are collected, within the boundaries of state and federal law as well as the boundaries of what who is administering those elections is capable of legally and monetarily.
+This is because they often have far less total population than larger self-governing areas and therefore can afford more experimentation and flexibility with how votes are collected, within the boundaries of state and federal law as well as the boundaries of what those administering said elections are capable of functionally and monetarily.
 In North Carolina, municipal elections are administered at a county level.

 In Alamance County, there are currently ten municipalities: the Village of Alamance, the City of Burlington, the City of Graham, the City of Mebane, the Town of Elon, the Town of Gibsonville, the Town of Green Level, the Town of Haw River, the Town of Swepsonville, and the Town of Ossipee.